cloud-gov/cg-site/_kbarticles/2023-02-13-Connecting-PostgreSQL-RDS-instance-to-S3.md

 * The S3 file path
 * The S3 file type

   These can be obtained from the service key for your S3 service.
-To get the credentials such as the bucket name, region and file type, these can be obtained from the service key, you can run ‘cf service-key <SERVICE_INSTANCE_NAME> <KEY_NAME>’; you will see a JSON description of the credentials.
+To get the credentials such as the bucket name, region and file type, these can be obtained from the service key, you can run `cf service-key <SERVICE_INSTANCE_NAME> <KEY_NAME>`; you will see a JSON description of the credentials.
 Treat these values as sensitive!

 * The AWS Region: us-gov-west-1